 Words for the world we want.

-In Liberia, Sierra Leone, Timor Leste, Nepal, Palestine, and San Quentin Prison, I saw how people’s words and stories reveal simple solutions that generate measurable improvements in lives and institutions.
-Listening to them, in speakers’ own voices and languages, also generates empathy and empowerment.
-Empathy, empowerment, and practical, proven solutions: this is what peace and progress require.
+In Liberia, Sierra Leone, Timor Leste, Nepal, Palestine, and San Quentin Prison, Lucy Turner observed how people’s words and stories reveal simple solutions that change lives and nations.
+Listening, as people speak in their own voices and languages, also empowers and builds bridges among communities devastated by conflict and poverty.